OpenCRG: C-API

 OpenCRG provides an open source C-API for data handling and evaluation.
 Based on predecessor CRG-FORTRAN routines (Daimler AG), the enhanced C-API allows easy integration of OpenCRG functionality into third party applications.
 The major focus is the fast conversion from inertial to global coordinate space of OpenCRG data.

 MATLAB API

 OpenCRG provides a wide range open source MATLAB tool suite.
 Additional functionality to the predecessor CRG-MATLAB routines (Daimler AG) for the modification, creation and visualization of OpenCRG files is provided.
 The focus of the MATLAB tool suite is mainly the modification and visualization of OpenCRG data.

 World geodetic system

 Real world OpenCRG data files may be generated by several laser scans along a road.

-World geodetic system coordinates (WGS84), as used by GPS and e.g. Google Maps may be attached to OpenCRG header informations.
+World geodetic system coordinates (WGS84), as used by GPS and e.g. Here Technologies or Google Maps. may be attached to OpenCRG header informations.
 This allows to track and visualize the road description.
-The MATLAB API provides an interface to visualize the location of OpenCRG roads on Google Maps.
+The MATLAB API provides an interface to visualize the location of OpenCRG roads on Here Maps or Google Maps.